zalky/cues/README.md

 3. **`:transient`**: By default all messages written to disk persist forever.
-Setting `:transient true` will configure the roll-cycle of queue data files to daily, and for data files to be deleted after 10 cycles (10 days).
+Setting `:transient true` will configure the roll-cycle of queue data files to be daily, and for data files to be deleted after 10 cycles (10 days).
+With `:transient true` you are only ever storing 10 days of data.

 4. All the options supported by [Tape's underlying implementation](https://github.com/mpenet/tape/blob/615293e2d9eeaac36b5024f9ca1efc80169ac75c/src/qbits/tape/queue.clj#L26-L45)